RACHEL BYNOTH

 Rachel is a former committee member of the History Lab, the postgraduate wing of the Institute for Historical Research and previously co-convenor of their seminar series.
 She is also currently Postgraduate/Early Career Representative for BSECS (British Society for Eighteenth Century Studies).
 She was the History Strand Editor for the Question Journal until October 2021, Committee Member on the SWWDTP Student Committee and is an ECR member of the Royal Historical Society.
 She has previously worked in several higher education roles including at Bath Spa Students’ Union as Representation and Advice Co-ordinator.

+Rachel has organised several conferences with BSECS PGR/ECR committee and the next is in Bath in July 2025.
 With Ellen Smith, Rachel co-organised the Distant Communications Conference on 21st-22nd July, for which they received funding from the Royal Historical Society, the Social History Society and Midlands4Cities DTP.

 CONTACT ME